Driving the lovely Glendora Mountain Road in Southern California

 It’s said to be one of the most scenic climbs in southern California with jaw-dropping mountain panoramas at every turn.
 Plan 1 hour to complete the drive without stops.
 It’s a great road for a scenic car drive or even better yet a motorcycle ride, with lots of turnout to stop and admire the views.

-Is Glendora Mountain Road open?
+Is Glendora Mountain Road open today?